gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 !!! warning
     The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

+## Setup
-### Prerequisites for this Quickstart
+### Prerequisites
-- A configured and working Teleport Enterprise Cluster
-- Teleport Admin Privileges.
-With access and control of [`tctl`](https://gravitational.com/teleport/docs/cli-docs/#tctl)
+This guide assumes that you have:

+* Teleport Enterprise 4.2.8 or newer
+* Admin privileges with access to `tctl`
-- Slack Admin Privileges to create an app and install it to your workspace.
+*-* Slack Admin Privileges to create an app and install it to your workspace.

 #### Create User and Role for access.
 Log into Teleport Authentication Server, this is where you normally run `tctl`.
 Create a